 Private carryover availability in 2019-20

 Private carryover is made available for use in dry years, when the projected minimum opening irrigation allocation is 50 percent or less.
-Private carryover provides insurance, increasing the volume of water available to water users by up to 20 percent at the beginning of 2019-20.
+Private carryover provides insurance, increasing the volume of water available to water users by up to 20 percent at the beginning of a water year.

 South Australian Private Carryover Policy

 The 2019 Water Allocation Plan for the River Murray Prescribed Watercourse sets out how private carryover is calculated and who is eligible.
 Private carryover provides additional flexibility to consumptive users in dry years by allowing for some unused water allocation at the end of one water year to be granted for use in a following dry water year.